Onge: Genetics

 Genetically, the Onge, as well as other Andamanese people, are distantly related to East Asian people.
 The Andamanese Onge show the highest affinity towards some Southeast Asian Negrito ethnic groups, such as the Aeta people, but also ancient remains of Hoabinhians, which are all characterized by Basal-East Asian ancestry.
-It was found that Andamanese (Onge) split from the common ancestor of modern day East Asians between 50,000BC to 25,000BC, before becoming isolated on the Andaman Islands.
-The Andamanese (Onge) as well as East Asians, are also distantly related to the Indigenous population of South Asia.
-Recent genetic evidence suggest that a Basal-East Asian population (close or ancestral to Andamanese and East Asians) was widespread in Asia and contributed to the formation of modern South Asians (Indian people).
+It was found that Andamanese (Onge) split from the common ancestor of modern day East Asians between 50,000 BC and 25,000 BC, before becoming isolated on the Andaman Islands.
+The Andamanese (Onge) as well as East Asians, are also distantly related to Ancient Ancestral South Indians, a proposed ancient indigenous lineage of South Asia.
+Recent genetic evidence suggest that a Basal-East Asian population (close or ancestral to Andamanese and East Asians) was widespread in Asia and contributed to the formation of modern South Asians.
+Onge are also closely related to Papuans and Aboriginal Australians although they lack the additional Denisovan ancestry found in the latter two, however, other studies detected Denisovan and Neanderthal affinities.
+Overall, despite their affinities, there was a simultaneous split between the Onge, Asian (including Han, Indigenous Taiwanese and Thai) and Near Oceanian (including Aboriginal Australians and Melanesians) lineages after the initial eastward migration of an ancient eastern lineage from the Iranian Plateau.

-A study by Reich et al. (2009) found that while the Onge are distantly related to modern Indian people, they have none of the admixture from Neolithic Iranian farmers or steppe pastoralists which is widespread on the mainland.
+A study by Reich et al. (2009) found that while the Onge are distantly related to modern South Asians, they have none of the admixture from Neolithic Iranian farmers or steppe pastoralists which is widespread on the mainland.
 From this, they conclude that the Onge are solely descended from one of the ancient populations which contributed to the genetics of modern Indians.
-According to Chaubey and Endicott (2013), overall, the Andamanese are more closely related to Southeast Asians and East Asians than they are to present-day South Asians. according to Yelmen et al. 2019, certain South Indian tribal groups are a better proxy for Ancient Ancestral South Asian (AASI) ancestry than the Andamanese Onge are.
+According to Chaubey and Endicott (2013), overall, the Andamanese are more closely related to Southeast Asians and East Asians than they are to present-day South Asians.
+According to Yelmen et al. 2019, the non-West Eurasian part extracted from South Asian samples, especially from certain South Indian tribal groups, are a better proxy for Ancient Ancestral South Asian (AASI) ancestry than the Andamanese Onge are.
+There is also evidence of deep divergence between the AASI lineage and the ancestry found in present Onge.
+According to a 2023 study, Great Andamanese are found to be ancestral to the Onge and Jarawa groups.

+The Onge's physical similarities with indigenous African groups are also reflective of adaptation to tropical rainforests and convergent evolution rather than shared ancestry.

+The Onge population is consistently declining and infant mortality rate is very high.
+Several physiological parameters such as ABO, Rh blood group, blood pressure, SGOT, SGPT and total protein level, Hepatitis B surface antigen, VDRL and some genetic markers have been conducted.
+The results of blood pressure, cholesterol level and liver enzyme test do not show any abnormality.
+However, the incidence of HbsAg is found to be very high that might have affected their fertility.